Jimmy John's: Sponsorships

 Starting in 2007, Jimmy John's began sponsoring NASCAR, first with Steven Wallace in 2007 and 2008.
 In 2009 and 2010, Jimmy John's sponsored Kevin Harvick in the NASCAR Nationwide Series.
 In 2011, Jimmy John's and Richard Childress Racing reached a multi-year agreement to sponsor Harvick for the Sprint Cup Series.
-The 2014 sponsorship continued with Harvick and the Stewart-Haas Racing team.
+The 2014 sponsorship continued with Harvick and the Stewart–Haas Racing team.
 On September 13, 2014, Jimmy John's became the title sponsor of the Jimmy John's Freaky Fast 300 at Chicagoland Speedway.
 Harvick won the 2014 NASCAR Sprint Cup Championship, giving Jimmy John's their first championship.

 From 2010 to 2019, Jimmy John's entered into an Ultimate Fighting Championship sponsorship with Brock Lesnar with logos appearing on his trunks.
 This sponsorship extended to WWE upon Lesnar's return to that company in 2012, making him the only WWE performer in history to be permitted such a deal.

 In 2015, Jimmy John's co-sponsored the RCH Factory Racing Supercross and Motocross team featuring Ken Roczen.
 The team contested both the Monster Energy AMA Supercross and the Lucas Oil Pro Motocross championships.
 In June, Jimmy John's sponsored former NASCAR champion Rusty Wallace for his Speed Energy Formula Off-Road debut at the 2015 X Games.

-In June 2015, it was announced that Jimmy John's purchased the naming rights to the Utica, Michigan baseball stadium which is the current home of the three teams in the newly formed United Shore Professional Baseball League.
+In June 2015, it was announced that Jimmy John's purchased the naming rights to the Utica, Michigan, baseball stadium which is the current home of the four teams in the newly formed United Shore Professional Baseball League.
 Jimmy John's Field opened on May 30, 2016.

 Other Jimmy John's sponsorships include the Boston Red Sox, Chicago Blackhawks, Detroit Red Wings, Houston Astros, Nashville Predators, St. Louis Cardinals, Seattle Mariners, and the GoDaddy.com Bowl, among many others.

 Jimmy John's owners have also supported local organizations in their communities.
 Two such sponsored organizations include the Utah Youth Soccer Association and the Arizona Soccer Association.